kosbr/kosbr.github.io/_posts/2015-08-18-find-fragment.markdown

  I use here following params:

 * haar — The folder with result
-* samples.vec — File with positive selection we've prepared at previous step
+* samples.vec — The file with positive selection, it has been prepared at previous step
-* bad.txt — File with negative selection.
-The structure of file is similar to good.txt, but there is only one parameter per line - filename of image from negative selection.
+* bad.txt — The file with negative selection.
+The structure of file is similar to good.txt, but there is only one parameter per line - filename of an image from negative selection.
-* numStages=16 — Number of cascade levels.
+* numStages=16 — The number of cascade levels.
 More levels - more accuracy, longer training.
 Please, use something between 16 and 25.
 * minHitRate=0.999 — quality of training coefficient.
 The part of possible errors with positive selection.
 Too big values lead to high level of false alarm.
-* maxFalseAlarmRate =0.4 — Level of false alarm.
+* maxFalseAlarmRate =0.4 — Max level of false alarm.
-* numPos=140 — Number of positive examples.
+* numPos=140 — The number of positive examples.
 It is recommended to set it 80% of real value.
-* numNeg=150 — Number of negative examples.
+* numNeg=150 — The number of negative examples.
 * w=20 h=20 — The sample size.
-The same was used at first step.
+The same was used at the first step.

 Training may take a lot of time.
-I had about 150 positive and negative examples, training had been finished since several hours at 12th stage because of achieving max false alarm level.
+I had about 150 positive and negative examples, my training had been finished since several hours at 12th stage because of achieving max false alarm level.
 While I'm writing this post, another training process have been working for 3 days.
-After it finishes, result can be found in haar folder.
-It is xml file named cascade.xml.
+After it finishes, result can be found in result folder.
+It is a xml file cascade.xml.

 ### Java program for detection

-As I mentioned in the beginning, I used [JavaCV][javacv]{:target="_blank"} as opencv wrapper.
-I need to download jar from their site and add to my project.
-After I've done it, it is possible to write such method, that aceppts two strings: filename of image for detection and filename of image for saving result.
+As I mentioned at the beginning, I used [JavaCV][javacv]{:target="_blank"} as opencv java wrapper.
+To use it I need to download jar from their site and add to my project.
+After I've done it, it is possible to write such class with method, that accepts two strings: filename of input image and filename of image for saving result.

  {% highlight java %}
  import org.bytedeco.javacpp.opencv_core;